Azure/azure-rest-api-specs/specification/nginx/resource-manager/readme.md

 directive:
   - suppress: PutRequestResponseSchemeArm
     from: swagger.json
-    reason: Temporary suppression needed to avoid delays for business needs and maintain production timelines
+    reason: Temporary suppression needed to avoid delays for business needs and maintain production timelines.
+It's also approved before in previous PR in private repo.
 ```
 ---